sbow/pyCast/README.md

     Show debugging information.
 False if not provided.

 `--do-random`
     Select image order at random.
-Directory order,`me@nix:~/Pictures$ ls' if not provided.
+Directory order if not provided.

 `--media-flag '*.jpeg'`
     Indicate via a command line regex file type to show